A Deep Dive into Application Specific Sequencing

 Introduction

-Before, we get deep into the application specific sequencing, let us briefly understand the fundamental concepts around sequencing and the vast design spectrum of sequencing, decentralized sequencing and shared sequencing.
+Before we get deep into the application specific sequencing, let us briefly understand the fundamental concepts around sequencing and the vast design spectrum of sequencing, decentralized sequencing and shared sequencing.

 Background - Sequencing Spectrum